Yes, you can eat zucchini raw! This zucchini salad, seasoned with olive oil, lemon juice and garlic, is the perfect summer side dish.

 Is raw zucchini tasty?

 Yes!
 Who knew that raw zucchini can taste so good?
-But when seasoned with olive oil, lemon juice, and spices and left to marinate for a little while, this raw zucchini salad is an amazing, simple, fresh-tasting dish.
-The perfect summer side dish!
+But when seasoned with olive oil, lemon juice, and spices and left to marinate for a little while, this salad is an amazing, simple, fresh-tasting dish.

-Here are the ingredients you’ll need to make this tasty salad.
-Exact amounts are listed in the recipe card below.
+Here’s an overview of the ingredients you’ll need to make this tasty zucchini salad.
+The exact amounts are listed in the recipe card below.

 Use small, firm zucchini